-- 386 3.
-Rapid elasticity: Cloud services can be elastically provisioned and released-automatically, 387 in some cases-to rapidly scale outward and inward commensurate with demands.
-To the 388 consumer, services available for provisioning often appear to be unlimited and 389 appropriated in any quantity at any time and are supported by adding new virtual machines 390 (VMs) with specified computing resources.
-A challenge for AC design involves the 391 capability to rapidly verify the security of new VMs and determine whether the newly 392 added VMs are qualified to execute a specific task. - 4.
-Measured service: Cloud systems automatically control and optimize resource use by 394 leveraging a metering capability at some level of abstraction appropriate to the type of 395 service (e.g., storage, processing, bandwidth, active end user accounts).
-Resource usage is 396 monitored, controlled, and reported to provide transparency to both the provider and 397 consumer of the utilized service.
-To maintain resource usage, cloud consumers should be 398 authorized to review but not modify their own metering data since this could lead to the 399 falsification of payments required for cloud services.
-Thus, it is reasonable for AC to 400 consider the protection of metering data.
-401 - 5.
-Data sharing: Sharing information among different organizations is not a trivial task since 403 a cloud system needs to meet the same security requirements of organizations to achieve 404 that.
-To facilitate data sharing, concepts such as trust of federated identities and AC 405 attributes need be considered, and building that trust is paramount.
-In this document, it is 406 assumed that trust and federated identities/attributes are already established, and further 407 discussion on that topic will be considered in another document.
-Regardless of the service 408 409 model, consumers are entitled to be responsible for the security of their cloud-based data and, implicitly, of who has access to it [4].
-For this reason, data is never controlled by cloud 410 providers but rather always stays with the cloud customers.
-(The exception to this is log 411 data, but consideration should still be given to how privacy and security is affected by such 412 data.)
-Although a cloud provider might become the custodian of consumers' data, it should 413 not have access to that data.
-If consumers' data is not encrypted, then cloud administrators 414 415 might be able to read it.
-In this case, accessing data is a red flag, and customers should be aware when it is happening.
-416
+- 3. Rapid elasticity: Cloud services can be elastically provisioned and released-automatically, in some cases-to rapidly scale outward and inward commensurate with demands.
+To the consumer, services available for provisioning often appear to be unlimited and appropriated in any quantity at any time and are supported by adding new virtual machines (VMs) with specified computing resources.
+A challenge for AC design involves the capability to rapidly verify the security of new VMs and determine whether the newly added VMs are qualified to execute a specific task. - 4.
+Measured service: Cloud systems automatically control and optimize resource use by leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth, active end user accounts).
+Resource usage is monitored, controlled, and reported to provide transparency to both the provider and consumer of the utilized service.
+To maintain resource usage, cloud consumers should be authorized to review but not to modify their own metering data since this could lead to the falsification of payments required for cloud services.
+Thus, it is reasonable for AC to consider the protection of metering data. - 5.
+Data sharing: Sharing information among different organizations is not a trivial task since a cloud system needs to meet the same security requirements of organizations to achieve that.
+To facilitate data sharing, concepts such as trust of federated identities and AC attributes need to be considered, and building that trust is paramount.
+In this document, it is assumed that trust and federated identities/attributes are already established, and further discussion on that topic will be considered in another document.
+Regardless of the service model, consumers are entitled to be responsible for the security of their cloud-based data and, implicitly, of who has access to it [5].
+For this reason, data is never controlled by cloud service providers but rather always stays with the cloud consumers.
+(The exception to this is log data, but consideration should still be given to how privacy and security is affected by such data.)
+Although a cloud service provider might become the custodian of consumers' data, it should not have access to that data.
+If a consumer's data is not encrypted, then cloud administrators might be able to read it.
+In such a case, the consumer's data should be identified (by the provider's access privileges to the data) and red-flagged as accessible by the service provider, and the consumer should be informed immediately.

-- 418 Guidance for each cloud service model, as described in Sections 3, 4, and 6 of this document, can - 419 be further extended to system requirements by referring to AC control elements listed in NIST SP - 420 800-53, Revision 4, Security and Privacy Control for Federal Information Systems and - 421 Organizations [5] based on the operation requirements of the cloud service.
-The Appendix section - 422 maps the guidance to the AC control elements listed in the NIST SP 800-53, Revision 4.
+Guidance for AC system for each cloud service model, as described in Sections 3, 4, and 6 of this document, can be further extended to system requirements by referring to the AC control elements listed in NIST SP 800-53, Revision 4, Security and Privacy Control for Federal Information Systems and Organizations [6] based on the operation requirements of the cloud service.
+Appendix A maps the guidance to the AC control elements listed in the NIST SP 800-53, Revision 4.

-Access Control Guidance for laaS 3
+3 Access Control Guidance for laaS